gigouni/typescript-learning/README.md

 // Better
 let number1: number;

-// Wrong: break the infered type: Type "'5'" is not assignable to "number" let number2: number;
+// Wrong: break the inferred type: Type "'5'" is not assignable to "number" let number2: number;
 number2 = "5";
 ```

 ## 1.7.
-Troubleshooting datatypes
+Troubleshooting data types

 - `Duplicate function implementation ts(2393)` warning from the IDE: the filename.ts and filename.js are both open, close the filename.js file tab
-- `Type "'5'" is not assignable to "number"` error means we're breaking the infered type of a constant/variable
+- `Type "'5'" is not assignable to "number"` error means we're breaking the inferred type of a constant/variable

 ## 1.8.
 Configuring the Typescript compiler